syncthing/website/content/_index.md

   just between your own devices.

 - **Portable.** Configure and monitor Syncthing via a responsive and powerful interface accessible via your browser.
-Works on Mac OS X, Windows, Linux, FreeBSD, Solaris, OpenBSD, and many others.
+Works on macOS, Windows, Linux, FreeBSD, Solaris, OpenBSD, and many others.
 Run it on your desktop computers and synchronize them with your server for backup.